 Climate change poses significant risks to economic stability and financial development.
 These risks can directly impact portfolio returns, making it essential for investors to understand the broader implications.
 Analysis suggests that climate-related anomalies are increasingly influential in both academic research and practical investment strategies worldwide.

 Physical Risks: These include the tangible, direct impacts of climate change, such as extreme weather events, rising sea levels, and increased temperatures.
-For example, severe hurricanes can destroy infrastructure, disrupt supply chains, and reduce the operational capacity of affected companies.
-Heatwaves can lead to decreased productivity and increased cooling costs for businesses, while prolonged droughts can affect agricultural yields and water availability.
+For example, severe hurricanes, natural disasters, and prolonged droughts can destroy infrastructure, disrupt supply chains, and reduce the operational capacity of affected companies.

 Investors may consider climate change for financial reasons, believing it poses a risk to certain investments and wanting to own assets well-positioned for a world affected by climate change.
-By doing so, they can protect their portfolios from potential losses and capitalize on new opportunities emerging from the energy transition.
-Understanding the intricate ways climate change affects different sectors can help investors make informed decisions that align with both financial goals and sustainability objectives.
+Many investors are adjusting their strategies in response to climate risks, avoiding high-emission companies and seeking opportunities in green initiatives.

 Assessing and Managing Climate Risk